RetroDECK/ES-DE/THEMES-DEV.md

 Properties:
 * `pos` - type: NORMALIZED_PAIR
 * `size` - type: NORMALIZED_PAIR
     - If only one axis is specified (and the other is zero), then the other axis will be automatically calculated in accordance with the image's aspect ratio.
 Setting both axes to 0 is an error and the size will be clamped to `0.001 0.001` in this case.
-If scaling SVG images to non-standard aspect ratios, be aware that rasterization is always done while maintaining aspect ratio and the stretching or squashing is done using the GPU.
-This means that the image quality will not be that good if excessive stretching is done to such images.
     - Minimum value per axis is `0.001` and maximum value per axis is `3`.
 If specifying a value outside the allowed range then no attempt will be made to preserve the aspect ratio.
 * `maxSize` - type: NORMALIZED_PAIR
     - The image will be resized as large as possible so that it fits within this size while maintaining its aspect ratio.
 Use this instead of `size` when you don't know what kind of image you're using so it doesn't get grossly oversized on one axis (e.g. with a game's image metadata).
 Although this property is possible to combine with the `tile` property that does not make a whole lot of sense, instead use the `size` property for tiled images.